 Ginger, Garlic, Sesame Seeds and Nuts

 Nigerian exports of nut related produce including oil seed, oleagic fruits, grain, seed, fruits is massive.
 Sesame seeds are in much higher demand too being that Sushi restaurants are now so popular.
 Ginger is one of the most traded spices in the world and Nigeria has an abundance.
 Starting a Trans-Sahara or Trans-Atlantic trade with these products will be profitable but take some research and time to find buyers for your exports.
 Garlic is also on top of the list and is easily exportable from Nigeria.

 For more ideas, see our “What Can I Import From Nigeria” post.

 If you’re getting a taste for an importing business and serious about import and export, sign up to our free training, ” How to start import export business. “

-Exports from Turkey are exploding with 2018 setting a record year of $168.1 billion, demonstrating the high level of demand for Turkish products.
+Exports from Turkey are exploding with $225.4 billion in 2021, an all time record high, demonstrating the high level of demand for Turkish products.
 Turkey is one of the world’s leading manufacturers of knitted fabrics, having the largest share in Turkish industrial production and being one of the first established industries in Turkey.
 Turkish knitwear is known to be of the highest quality with worldwide competitive pricing making it an ideal product to import.
 The potential for solid profits within this textile is huge.

-One of the world’s most prominent carpet manufacturers, Turkey is continuously expanding its global market share with increasing exports year-on-year.
+One of the world’s most prominent, long established carpet manufacturers, Turkey is continuously expanding its global market share with increasing exports year-on-year.
 The Turkish carpet industry is renowned worldwide due its superior-quality products and advanced technology in production.
-Turkey currently holds a 15 per cent world market share in carpet trade and ranks in the number two spot behind China who takes the top spot.
+Turkey holds a 15% world market share in carpet trade and ranks in the number two spot behind China who takes the top spot.

 Mobile Phone Accessories